 Early hand-drilled bone toothbrushes.

 Small bundles of hog bristles were glued into the individual holes.
-19th century bottles Smallest are ink bottles

 9" bottle c.1750.
 Wear marks indicate the bottle was picked up and put down tens of thousands of times (typically on soft wood tables) over decades.